sombriks/sombriks-hq/src/blog/0047-sql-vs-nosql-quick-comparison.md

 `$lookups` into other collections.
 When it needs to do that, mysql beats mongo every time.

-The key lesson here remains: **mind your data moddeling even if it's schemaless**.
+The key lesson here remains:
+**mind your data modelling even if it's schemaless**.

 Happy Hacking.